Australian War Memorial: Museum areas

 The Aircraft Hall, the Special Exhibition Gallery, the Orientation Gallery, and the Conflicts 1945 to Today Gallery are the newest galleries installed in the AWM.
 The former three galleries were installed in the late 1990s, and the latter gallery was installed in 2007–08.

 The Hall of Valour is another gallery that is located below the Hall of Memory and honours Australia's Victoria Cross and George Cross recipients.
 The AWM's collection contains a display of 76 of the 101 Victoria Crosses awarded to Australian soldiers and is the largest publicly held collection of the medal in the world.
 (Note: The Australian War Memorial houses the largest publicly-owned collection of Victoria Crosses.
 The largest overall collection of the medal is located in the Lord Ashcroft Gallery at the Imperial War Museum London.
 However, that collection is privately owned by The Lord Ashcroft.)
 This includes all nine Victoria Crosses awarded to Australians at Gallipoli: Alexander Burton, William Dunstan, John Hamilton, Albert Jacka, Leonard Keysor, Alfred Shout, William Symons, Hugo Throssell and Frederick Tubb.
 The medal issued to Shout was provided to the AWM by Kerry Stokes, who purchased the medal for a world-record price of A$1,000,000 and asked that it be displayed in the Hall of Valour.
 The remains of a mosaic from a Byzantine church uncovered by Australian soldiers during the Second Battle of Gaza are also installed in the Hall of Valour.

 Sculpture garden

-Simpson and his Donkey, in the AWM's sculpture garden.

 The western portion of the AWM grounds was remodelled in 1999 for use as a sculpture garden.
 The first sculpture placed in the garden was Ewers' Australian Serviceman statue, relocated from the Memorial Building's Hall of Memory.
 As of 2022, a total of 25 memorials or sculptures have been installed within the grounds of the AWM, and over 150 plaques which commemorate individual unit associations can be found in the gardens.

 In addition to the sculpture garden, several sculptures are also located on the eastern portion of the AWM grounds.